divriots/starter-vue3/readme/doc/index.md

 ### In your local project

+ℹ️ In the following instructions, keep in mind to use the right path to your Design System as set in the *npm* registry (e.g. `@backlight-dev/john.design-system`) .
+Have a look at the `node_modules` folder.

 1. Paste and execute the previously copied command.
 Validate default choices.
 2. Run your local project
    ```sh